jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_collections.md

 ## Collections not supported where the SQL Server host is Linux
-See [Partial support for monitoring SQL Server v.Next hosted on Linux][sqlserver_unix_partialsupport].
+See [Partial support for monitoring SQL Server vNext hosted on Linux][sqlserver_unix_partialsupport].